naveenragur/tsunami-surrogates/surrogates/README.md

 # ML surrogates(variational encoder decoder)
-This repository contains scripts and resources for building and testing the variational encoder decoder model
+This directory contains scripts and resources for building and testing the variational encoder decoder model

 ## Overview
-The repository includes various scripts and tools for:
+It includes various scripts and tools for:
 - 2 surrogates for tsunami prediction nearshore(time series) and onshore(maximum inundation depth).
 - each surrogate is tested for the 3 test sites in Japan - Rikuzentakata(Riku), Ishinomaki(Ishi) and SendaI(Shio)
--

 ## Folder Structure
 Introductions to this and requisits.